-"I don't know what to make of them," Stephen said to himself as he thought about the statues of Buddha in the homes of the church elders.
+"I don't know what to make of them," Stephen said to himself as he thought about the statues of Buddha he had seen in the homes of church elders.

 "Are they idols, or are they symbols of national loyalty?
 In either case, do they not undermine the local Christians' allegiance to Christ?
 What should I do?
 Should I raise the issue in the annual meeting of the churches next week, or should I leave it up to the local leaders to decide?
 Do these relatively new believers really understand what is at stake here?"